1. What other jobs did Alex Carabaño do before starting stand up comedy?

 3. If you weren’t doing comedy, what would you be doing?

 Probably just be with my restaurant & much happier, haha.
-I’d definitely still be doing little online skits for YouTube or Instagram regardless which is probably a way better easier way to build followers than live comedy. ? so in actuality, I fucked up.
-I should have stuck with the videos!
+I’d definitely still be doing little online skits but maybe for TikTok or one of those silly apps.

 4. Where are some of your favorite places to perform?

 I’ll never forget when I opened for Comedy Central’s Tony Woods on the tropical African Islands called Seychelles.
-Trust me, we had a blast on & off stage thanks to whiskey!!
+We were set up on a beautiful resort & trust me, we had a blast on & off stage (mostly thanks to whiskey)!!

 5. Who are some of your favorite up-and-comers in the comedy world?